alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-03-rabbitmq-patterns.markdown

 - Headers (Exchange type: headers.
 Message is sent to the queues which match the headers.
 Routing key should not be set.
 Match type should indicate if all or any header must match)
 - Scatter-gather (Exchange type: can be any, routing key is optional depending on the exchange type.
 The sender will start by creating and polling a response queue and then dispatch its request)

+These are covered extensively in the [RabbitMQ tutorials](http://www.rabbitmq.com/getstarted.html).

 ### Dealing with errors

 *Scenario 1: exception is caught in the consumer and `chan.BasicNack(resend: true)` is sent to the queue.*